 - 90 years ago today, Charles Lindbergh touched down at Le Bourget Field in Paris, completing the world’s first solo nonstop flight across the Atlantic Ocean, after taking off from Long Island, New York (1927)

 - The 9th Street Art Exhibition opened – a gathering of notable artists stepping out of the post war New York avant-garde scene, collectively known as the New York School (1951)

-Also on this day, in 1805, a pharmacist’s apprentice in Paderborn, Germany, discovered the valuable properties contained in opium.
-Friedrich Sertürner named its active ingredient “morphium” after the Greek god of dreams, and later renamed it morphine.
-This lifelong pharmacist was the first person to isolate an alkaloid as an active ingredient from a medicinal plant.
+He named its active ingredient “morphium” after the Greek god of dreams, and later renamed it morphine.
+This lifelong pharmacist in Paderborn, Germany was the first person to isolate an alkaloid as an active ingredient from a medicinal plant.
 When other chemists did not believe the initial report of Sertürner’s discovery of morphine he resorted to public experimentation on himself and three friends to prove that the substance he had isolated was indeed the one which was responsible for the actions of opium.
 By 1820 chemists had isolated other medically important substances such as quinine, strychnine and caffeine.